 - 2201 Election Procedure - A. Zone Chairmen shall be elected by a majority vote of the representatives of the President Colleges within the Zone for a two-year term.
 Unless unavailable, a nominee must have served on the Board of Directors for at least two years.
-Chairmen of odd numbered zones shall be elected in odd years, even numbered zones in even years.
+Chairmen of odd numbered zones shall be elected in odd years, even numbered zones in even years. - B. Elections for Zone Chairmen shall be held on or before the Zone Show. - C. Should a Zone Chairman resign prior to the end of their elected term, the Executive Committee shall appoint a new chairman to serve for the remainder of the term. - 2202 Duties of the Zone Chairman - A. Zone Chairman must have a membership in United States Hunter Jumper Association(USHJA) and/or the American Quarter Horse Association (AQHA).
+The Zone Chairman must have a current rule book for both Associations as appropriate to enforce Rule 4301. - B. Shall communicate the Regions' information to the Board and will disseminate information from the Board to the Regional Presidents. - C. Has the authority to convene a Zone Standards and Ethics Committee for the Zone Show.
+See Rule 3400. - D. Chair meetings of the Z.S.E.C. except as per Rule 3401-A.

-- B. Elections for Zone Chairmen shall be held on or before the date of the Zone Show. - C. Should a Zone Chairman resign prior to the end of their elected term, the Executive Committee shall appoint a new chairman to serve for the remainder of the term. - 2202 Duties of the Zone Chairman - A. Zone Chairman must have a membership in United States Hunter Jumper Association (USHJA) and/or the American Quarter Horse Association (AQHA).
-The Zone Chairman must have a current rule book for both Associations as appropriate to enforce Rule 4301. - B. Shall communicate the Regions' information to the Board and disseminate information from the Board to the Regional Presidents. - C. Has the authority to convene a Zone Standards and Ethics Committee for the Zone Show.
-See Rule 3400. - D. Chair meetings of the Z.S.E.C. except as per Rule 3401-A. - E. Supervise preparation for the Zone Horse Show. - F. Forward results of the Zone Show to the National Show Host immediately following the Zone Show.
-Enter results of the Zone Show immediately after the Zone Show into the Zone show portal on the IHSA website. - G. Record and distribute minutes of Zone meetings to member colleges. - H. Keep all Regional Presidents informed of new rules, requirements, and rule changes.
+- E. Supervise preparation for the Zone Horse Show. - F. Forward results of the Zone Show to the National Show Host immediately following the Zone Show. - G. Record and distribute minutes of Zone meetings to member colleges. - H. Keep all Regional Presidents informed of new rules, requirements, and rule changes. - I. Forward monthly Zone financial statements to the National Treasurer.